FPGAsm/FPGAsm.github.io/_posts/2021-07-29-CL-FPGASM Syntax V0.markdown

 #### PIN-HOLDER

 The pin-holder may be any of the instances of this modules, identified by the instance-name.
-The most-recently-defined instance may also be referred to by pronouns `HIS`, `HER`, or `THEIR`.
+The most-recently-defined instance may also be referred to by pronouns `HIS`, `HER`, `ITS` or `THEIR`.
 Each instance has a set of pins declared in its respective module.
 An instance's **in-pins** act as sinks, while its **out-pins** act as sources.

 The pin-holder may be the module itself, identified by the module's name or the symbol `MY`.
 A module's **in-pins** act as sources for the wiring of the module, while its **out-pins** act as sinks (opposite of instance pins!)